ethanbustad/DXP-bundle-setup/README.md

 Simple:

+* `python liferay.py setup`
 * `python liferay.py switch`
 * `python liferay.py test_pr [pr_url]`
 * etc.

 Unix-style:

+* `./liferay.py setup`
 * `./liferay.py switch`
 * `./liferay.py test_pr [pr_url]`

 With an alias (recommended) like: `liferay="python /path/to/liferay.py"`

+* `liferay setup`
 * `liferay switch`
 * `liferay test_pr [pr_url]`

+## `setup.py`

+Sets up a new bundle, prompting for arguments and invoking `set_up_bundle.py`

+### Invocation

+The script prompts the user for a location to build the bundle, allowing for overwriting an existing bundle or creating a bundle in a new location.

+### Limitations

+Currently reliant on configurations made in `variables-ext.sh`.
+In the future, ideally this script would prompt for those configurations instead.

 ## `switch.py`